You’ve probably seen the commercials for the recently-published, already-controversial new book from Professor Richard Muller of UC Berkeley.

 Prof. Mark Maslin, an authority in climate anthropology, says the scene is ”emotionally compelling, perhaps because such behaviors are eerily similar to the signs you or I might show when bereaved.”

-Unfortunately, says the University College, London scientist and climate businessman, he doesn’t buy a word of it.
+Unfortunately, says the University College, London-based scientist and climate businessman, he doesn’t buy a word of it.

 “Cute as it is, the whole story flies in the face of 20 years of mainstream scholarship telling us that deniers don’t have descendants.
 Or if they do, they have little interest in their welfare.”

-Such misunderstandings, says Maslin, illustrate the dangers of amateur empiricism.
+Such errors, says Maslin, illustrate the dangers of amateur empiricism.

 “We have a saying in science: theories aren’t determined by observations, observations are determined by theories.
-How could anyone be intellectually reckless enough to try to learn another culture by naïve immersion?”
+How could anyone be intellectually reckless enough to try to learn another culture by naïvely immersing himself in it?”

 “Obviously.
 He’s projecting his own human capacity [for complex emotions like grief] onto his subjects.
 It’s such a classic n00b fallacy, we have a name for it: anthropomorphizing.”

-But for Maslin, the book’s worst academic sin is the direct quotation and paraphrasing of skeptical characters.
+But for Maslin, the book’s worst academic sin is its direct quotation and close paraphrasing of skeptical characters.

 “It’s sad to see this level of evolutionary illiteracy alive and well among supposed biologists,” says the physicist.
 “They actually seem to imagine [climate] deniers live in a cartoonish dog-eat-dog dystopia even Darwin would have known was preposterous.”